-NOTE The specific threat scenario is that an attacker will use a protected blob in a command that is not appropriate for that blob.
+The specific threat scenario that is addressed by this scheme is that an attacker will use a protected blob in a command that is not appropriate for that blob.
 For example, an attacker may load the sensitive portion of an asymmetric key and attempt to access the sensitive area using TPM2\Unseal().
 The TPM will unseal data, but not a key.
 The attacker may attempt to modify the public area of the key in order to trick the TPM into thinking that the protected blob contains a sealed data rather than a private key.
 The integrity value prevents these deceptions.